s-fuerst/Vahana.jl/docs/src/hegselmann.md

 nothing #hide
 ````

-Since the complete graph is very unclear and the facebook dataset is
+Since the full graph is very cluttered and the Facebook dataset is
-too large, we construct a clique graph for it using Graphs.jl.
+too large, we construct a Clique graph using Graphs.jl.

 ````@example hegselmann
 const cysim = new_simulation(hkmodel, HKParams(0.25), nothing);